RAYHunts/whatsback-web/README.md

 ## Technologies

 This project is built with:

-Below is an alphabetically sorted list with links to each technology’s GitHub repository:

 - [**CORS**](https://github.com/expressjs/cors) – To enable cross‑origin resource sharing.
 - [**EJS**](https://github.com/mde/ejs) – Templating engine.